Stormin’s Work Bench (Cross Strikes resolutions for Optilator

 phone lines.
 In this industry, it is

 possible.
-In the last five years
+In the last 20 years selling

 phenomenon, and all of them repairable.